daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B/global-artifacts/user_manual.md

 **4. Assign Skills | Human Resources Manager**

-> **Description** - This feature allows the HRM to assign one or more skills to a collaborator.
+> The feature allows the HRM to assign one or more skills to a collaborator.
 >
 > **Instructions** :
 >
+> - Enable the HRM role.
 > - Navigate to the Skills Assignment page within the application.
 > - Pick the collaborator you wish to assign skill(s) to.
 > - Select the appropriate skill(s) from the available list.
 > - Confirm your selection to save the assignment.
+> - After confirmation, the system provides a success message.

 **5. Generate a team proposal automatically | Human Resources Manager**

-> **Description** - This feature allows the HRM to automatically generate a proposal for a team based on specific criteria.
+> The feature allows the HRM to automatically generate a proposal for a team based on specific criteria.
 >
 > **Instructions** :
 >
+> - Enable the HRM role.
 > - Access the Team Proposal Generator tool within the application.
-> - Define the minimum and maximum team size, along with the necessary set of skills.
+> - Define the team size, along with the necessary set of skills.
-> - Click the "Generate Proposal" button to generate a team proposal.
+> - Click the button to generate a team proposal.
+> - Edit or confirm the team generated.
+> - After confirmation, the system provides a success message.

 **6. Register a vehicle | Fleet Manager**

-> **Description** - This feature allows the FM to register a new vehicle along with its details such as (meter as cenas q temos no veiculo).
+> The feature allows the FM to register a new vehicle along with its details such as (meter as cenas q temos no veiculo).
 >
 > **Instructions** :
 >
+> - Enable the FM role.
-> - Access the Vehicle Registration section within the application.
+> - Access the Vehicle Registration section.
-> - Input the necessary vehicle details, including brand, model, tare, gross weight, current km, register date, acquisition date, maintenance check up frequency, plate number and type.
+> - Input the necessary vehicle details, including brand, model, tare, gross weight, current km, register date, acquisition date, maintenance check up frequency, plate number.
+> - Select the available types from the types list.
+> - Verify the entered data and type selection.
-> - Save the vehicle information.
+> - After confirmation, the system provides a success message.

 **7. Register Vehicle's Check-up | Fleet Manager**

-> **Description** - This feature allows the FM to register a check-up for a vehicle.
+> The feature allows the FM to register a check-up for a vehicle.
 >
 > **Instructions** :
 >
+> - Enable the FM role.
-> - Navigate to the Vehicle Check-Up Registration page within the application.
+> - Navigate to the Vehicle Check-Up Registration page.
 > - Choose the vehicle for which you wish to register a check-up.
 > - Input the details of the check-up, including current kms, ID and check-up date.
+> - Verify the entered data.
-> - Save the check-up record.
+> - After confirmation, the system provides a success message.

 **8. List the vehicles needing the check-up | Fleet Manager**

-> **Description** - This feature allows the FM to view a list of vehicles that require a check-up.
+> The feature allows the FM to view a list of vehicles that require a check-up.
 >
 > **Instructions** :
 >
+> - Enable the FM role.
-> - Access the Check-Up Status page within the application.
+> - Access the Check-Up Status page.
 > - Review the list of vehicles scheduled for a check-up, along with their respective details.
+> - The system provides a success message.

 ---